qutip/qutip/doc/guide/guide-basics.rst

 	In [1]: Qobj([1,2,3,4,5])

-	In [2]: x=array([[1],[2],[3],[4],[5]])
+	In [2]: x = array([[1],[2],[3],[4],[5]])

 	In [3]: Qobj(x)

-	In [4]: r=random((4,4))
+	In [4]: r = random((4, 4))

 	In [5]: Qobj(r)

 Notice how both the dims and shape change according to the input data.
 Although dims and shape appear to have the same function, the difference will become quite clear in the section on tensor products and partial traces.

-.. note:: If you are running QuTiP from a python script you must use the :func:`print` function to view the Qobj properties.
+.. note:: If you are running QuTiP from a python script you must use the :func:`print` function to view the Qobj attributes.

 .. _basics-qobj-states:

 States and operators
 ---------------------

 Now, unless you have lots of free time, specifying the data for each object is inefficient.
-Even more so when most objects correspond to commonly used types such as the ladder operators of a harmonic oscillator,the Pauli spin operators for a two-level system, or state vectors such as Fock states.
+Even more so when most objects correspond to commonly used types such as the ladder operators of a harmonic oscillator, the Pauli spin operators for a two-level system, or state vectors such as Fock states.
 Therefore, QuTiP includes predefined objects for a variety of states:

 +--------------------------+----------------------------+----------------------------------------+
 | States                   | Command (# means optional) | Inputs                                 |